sepiariver/modxrenderer/README.md

 $renderer = $this->get('renderer'); // from DI Container
 $renderer->render($response, 'myView.tpl');
 ```
+The template must exist in the `template_path` filesystem location.
 Optionally you can pass in an array of data with which to populate placeholders in the template.

 ```
 $args = $myDataLayer->getDataArray();